 As far as extra little accessories go, two of the most important to me are the Runtastic orbit and the Runtastic armband.
 I like the orbit because it acts as a second screen for my Runtastic app and I can look down to see my pace or my time and how long I’ve been running, just to get a good idea in case there’s no mile or kilometer markers.

 The armband is perfect because it keeps my phone safe and secure.
 I’m a music guy so I have to be listening to music while I’m running, and it’s a cool way to just slip my headphones in, put on my favorite tunes and go for a run.

 The last thing I want to mention is just keep in mind what season you’re running in or even what the weather might be like on race day and practice in that gear as well.

 So if you know it’s going to be a nice sunny day on your race day, you need to think about a visor, a hat or sunglasses that have the nose grips that don’t slip.

-When it comes to the winter time, you want to make sure that you have warm enough gear.
-Think of a jacket or a headband that covers over your ears.
+When it comes to the wintertime, you want to make sure that you have warm enough gear.
+Think of a running glove, a jacket, or a headband that covers your ears.